lum-ai/odinson/docs/troubleshooting.md

 # `/favicon.ico' not found while running offline documentation via docker

-When running locally, this error can likely be ignored as expained [here](https://talk.jekyllrb.com/t/favicon-ico-not-found/2571/5)
+When running locally, this error can likely be ignored as explained [here](https://talk.jekyllrb.com/t/favicon-ico-not-found/2571/5)